NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 ```
 </details>

 The COCO2017 dataset consists of around 181,000 images.
 For my training purposes, I only wanted the images that contained Cats, Cars, Planes, and Bicycles.
-I went through the .json "annotations" file, and extracted the image IDs and object details for only the pictures from the COCO dataset that contained the desired objects.
-I used that information to create new filtered "annotations" files (containing only the image IDs and details for the desired categories), and duplicated the images of interest into a new folder.
-That is how I created my custom training dataset's images and annotations.
+I thus had to use the complete COCO2017 dataset to create a custom, filtered dataset (both annotations and images) to suit my needs.
+I went through the original annotations file, extracted the IDs and information of the images which contained the relevant objects, and then copied this information into a new annotations file.
+Lastly, I copied their associated images into a new folder.

 <details>
   <summary>🔹Click for Code</summary>